Kazutaka333/quotecollector/README.md

-# quotecollector
+# quote collector

 This program use PyQuery.

-Crawl over brainyquote.com and collect quote and its info.
+Crawl over brainyquote.com and collect quote and its info, and output as json file.